- After a night she can’t quite remember, the main character realizes that she slept with the “Genius Copywriter” of her company – Toma Kiriya.

 The main character is a young member of Addison & Rhodes’ advertisement division with a strong admiration towards the creative director, Shuichiro Tachibana.
 He is one of the reasons that she entered the type of work she is currently in, but she is very hardworking and always researching when it comes to her work.
 Once inspiration hits her, it is hard to stop her and she tends to come up with some great ideas.
 She is a lightweight when it comes to drinking and tends to spill out whatever she is thinking during this time, as shown within Toma’s POV.
 She is rather easygoing and excitable about the work at hand, especially when it is going in a positive direction.
 The main character constantly fights back against Toma’s teasing, but there are times where he does hit a nerve and while she can becomes emotional, but she tries her hardest to smile and move forward with the work at hand.
 However, she also finds herself constantly worrying about Toma and what people think of him that she finds herself defending him during a lot of scenes.
 Toma always seems to be saying something negative towards her and while she tends to ignore it, his words seems to start hurting her when Toma declares that he wouldn’t fall in love with a “one night stand” while the main character already has.
 However, she doesn’t seem to understand that Toma is more complex with his wording than he initially means.

-The story start with the main character realizing that Toma doesn’t remember their one night stand and while she doesn’t either very much, he decides it is better to ignore the whole incident.
-However, that is easier said than done, once they are put in a team to work on a new commercial.
+The story starts with the main character realizing that Toma doesn’t remember their one night stand and while she doesn’t either very much, he decides it is better to ignore the whole incident.
+However, that is easier said than done, once they are put on the same team to work on a new commercial.
 While it is annoying to work with Toma at first, the main character comes to see different sides to his usually tactless personality, though there is still some tension between them.
 It also doesn’t help the situation that someone that clearly dislikes Toma seems to by vying for the main character’s affection as well.
-Yet. as the main character comes to realize that she has fallen for Toma, what can she do when Toma has openly expressed he wouldn’t fall in love with a one night stand?
+Yet, as the main character comes to realize that she has fallen for Toma, what can she do when Toma has openly expressed he wouldn’t fall in love with a one night stand?

-The strongest supporting character is Taku, especially towards the end of the story, since he explains what might be going through Toma’s head and why he has been taking certain actions, which does a good job at explaining some of the confusing aspects of his actions.
-The theme of the story seems to be centered around not being afraid because of Toma’s fear of being emotional vulnerable with someone and the main character being afraid that her feelings will be rejected, when everything turns out ok in the end!
+The strongest supporting character is Taku, especially towards the end of the story, since he explains what might be going through Toma’s head and why he has been taking certain actions, which does a good job at explaining some of the confusing aspects of the story.
+The theme of the story seems to be centered around not being afraid because of Toma’s fear of being emotionally vulnerable with someone and the main character being afraid that her feelings will be rejected, when everything turns out okay in the end!